🍾

 📝Exam Study NotesWSET / CMS

-• Sauvignon Blanc's aromatic profile is driven by two compound families: methoxypyrazines (herbaceous, green bell pepper, cut grass) dominant in cool climates, and volatile thiols 3MH and 3MHA (passionfruit, guava, grapefruit) dominant in Marlborough and warmer expressions.
+• Sauvignon Blanc's aromatic profile is driven by two compound families: methoxypyrazines (IBMP, herbaceous, green bell pepper, cut grass) dominant in cool climates, and volatile thiols 3MH (passionfruit, grapefruit) and 3MHA (passionfruit, boxwood) dominant in Marlborough and warmer expressions; Marlborough is globally unique for producing both at high concentrations simultaneously.

 • Cabernet Sauvignon is a natural cross of Sauvignon Blanc x Cabernet Franc, confirmed by Bowers and Meredith in 1997 via microsatellite DNA analysis published in Nature Genetics; Savagnin is identified as a likely parent of Sauvignon Blanc itself.